-For Focus and Fiesta owners who have already put more than 100,000 miles on their vehicles, Ford extended the warranty until January 31, 2015.
-As for those who've paid out of their own pocket for repairs to address the shudder issue, they may be able to get a refund through the Ford Customer Satisfaction program.
-This information should've been included in the notifications sent out by Ford.
+As for those who’ve paid out of their own pocket for repairs to address the shudder issue, they may be able to get a refund through the Ford Customer Satisfaction program.
+This information should’ve been included in the notifications sent out by Ford.

 Ford has enabled its dealers to provide free service to those whose cars are affected by the transmission shudder.
 We can also make a claim for unreimbursed warranty repairs to get you back to where you started before you even purchased the defective vehicle.

-This may seem like an odd move to many people who had noticed issues with their cars before.
 Chances are, if you complained to the dealer or to the company itself, you were told that everything was normal and there was nothing to be fixed.
 Why, then, did Ford change their tune and begin offering extended warranties and free service?
 And what does it mean for you, as an owner affected by the shudder issue?

 Ford introduced this particular transmission in 2011, in both the Ford Focus and the Ford Fiesta.
 The transmission is known as a Dual Power Shift transmission (henceforth the DPS6).
 Initially, the transmission was described as automatic, and the company boasted that it made cars fun to drive and provided a smooth ride.
 A lot of other manufacturers have utilized the same technology in their transmissions as well.
 They may also increase the number of speeds in the newer transmissions.
 For example, Chrysler has a new transmission that has 8 speeds.

-Unfortunately, the DPS6 doesn't perform like an automatic transmission, and drivers quickly noticed that the vehicle would shudder or jerk when shifting.
+Unfortunately, the Ford DPS6 doesn’t perform like an automatic transmission, and drivers quickly noticed that the vehicle would shudder or jerk when shifting.
 The issue was particularly pronounced when accelerating from a stop.
-When owners went to the dealerships, many performed repairs under the warranty, but these repairs didn't resolve the issue.
+When owners went to the dealerships, many performed repairs under the warranty, but these repairs didn’t resolve the issue.